 - severe asthma and / or lung swelling with failure of respiration

 - shock caused by sudden movement of water from blood into tissue spaces (edema)

 - heart rhythm abnormalities and cardiac arrest

-You should also be aware that if your child participates in any after-school activities, clubs, sports, etc. before or after the hours that the school office is open, the Health Room (where the medications are stored) may not be accessible.
+If your child participates in any after-school activities, clubs, sports, etc. before or after the hours that the school office is open, the Health Room (where the medications are stored) may not be accessible.
 You should consider providing any necessary medication to the school personnel in charge of the activity.
-Please also notify your School Nurse so that she can make sure that the proper medication training has been done with that person.
+In addition, please notify your School Nurse so that she can make sure that the proper medication training has been done with that person.

-If you have questions about accommodations for your student at a specific school, contact the school nurse.
+If you have questions about accommodations for your student at a specific school, contact your School Nurse.
 She will be able to answer most questions and also facilitate the writing of care plans and training personnel as needed.